The most important aspect of a company identity is its logo.

 Logos as favicons

-When using tabs on a computer, websites are recognisable by favicons (short for ‘favourites icon’).
+Websites are recognisable by favicons (short for ‘favourites icon’).

-- The tab when visiting a website.
+- The tab when someone visits the website.

-- The list of websites in your bookmarks.
+- The list of websites within bookmarks.

 Thoughts when commissioning a logo

-When commissioning a logo, consider the following:
+When commissioning a logo consider the following:

 The industry you are representing